riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 * **Define validation rules**: You need to specify the validation rules for properties, or even objects in the viewmodel.
 How to specify the rules is described in the rest of this chapter.

-> Validation in [static commands](~/pages/concepts/respond-to-user-actions/static-commands) is currently not supported, but the work on this feature has already been started, and it will be available in the future releases of DotVVM.

 ## Define validation rules

 There are three ways how you can define the validation rules.
 You can use __validation attributes__ to define rules for individual viewmodel properties, you can implement your own validation logic by implementing the `IValidatableObject` interface on objects in the viewmodel, and you can add errors to the `ModelState` object using the `AddModelError` extension method on the [Context](../viewmodels/request-context) object.